 Following any instructions can be challenging, but it’s also a great way to learn how to forward-plan – and, when something doesn’t go quite right, think laterally.
 Children are forced to retrace their steps, consider alternatives and assess their work to find what needs fixing.

-LEGO-Based Therapy was developed by Dr Daniel LeGoff in 2004, utilising LEGO as a therapeutic medium to provide effective social skills intervention for children with ASD.
+LEGO-Based Therapy was developed by Dr Daniel LeGoff in 2004, utilising LEGO pieces as a therapeutic medium to provide effective social skills intervention for children with ASD.
 Some of the therapy’s target skills include communication, joint attention, focus, turn-taking, sharing, and problem-solving.
 Other benefits for using LEGO as a therapeutic medium for children on the spectrum include improving fine motor skills, improving visual perceptual skills and expanding imaginative play skills.